Mycael: International career

 Mycael made his debut with the Brazil under-15 age group team against a Paraguay age group team on 25 July 2019.
 He won the under-15 South American championship that year, and the following year made his debut for the Brazil under-17 team.
 He was also named goalkeeper of the tournament at the Revelations Cup in Mexico in 2021.

 Mycael won the 2023 South American U-20 Championship with Brazil.
 He was awarded man of the match for the final game which secured the title for Brazil, against Uruguay.
 He has also saved a penalty in a match for Brazil against Argentina.
 His displays led him to being one of the players singled out from the tournament by South American football pundit Tim Vickery among those who “enhanced their reputations in Colombia [with] careers worth watching”.

 On 3 March 2023, Mycael was called up to the senior Brazil squad for the first time as interim coach Ramon Menezes prepared a team to play a friendly match against Morocco.

 Personal life

 Mycael joined Trieste, an amateur team from Curitiba, in 2017.
 There, he lived for two years with teammate and fellow goalkeeper Bernardo Pisetta and his family prior to his move to Athletico Paranaense aged 14.
-Mycael honours his friend Bernardo, who died in the Flamengo training ground fire in 2019, by wearing an under shirt containing his photo underneath his match day jersey, a practice he has said he will continue throughout his career, saying:
+Mycael honors his friend Bernardo, who died in the Flamengo training ground fire in 2019, by wearing a shirt underneath his match day jersey which contains a picture of him, a practice he said he will continue throughout his career, saying:

 "I'm fulfilling his dream, fighting every day and thinking that there will always be 12 on the field.
 A goalkeeper down here and a goalkeeper up there.”